 Barbara Rogers Bridges has been an artist and a teacher/college professor for over 40 years.
 Her social practice sculptures have been exhibited in Maine, Miami, the Virgin Islands, Maryland, Chicago, Mexico, Spain, Canada, and throughout Minnesota.
 Bridges taught K-12 art in Minnesota, Maine and the Virgin Islands and and trained teachers in higher education at the University of Minnesota and Bemidji State University.

 Barbara creates social practice art from fabricated components in a variety of media and rescued “power objects.”
 She manipulates the objects to create meaning and provoke discussions and reflection on a wide variety of social topics.
+Barbara is founder and director of Art to Change the World.
 Read More

 Today, I’m Alright